 Like every corner of the system, everyone worked and lived to Common time.
 24 hours in a day.
 7 days in a week.
 52 weeks in the year, regardless of what the locale was doing.
 So it was about 23.30 when the intercom chimed and the somewhat panicked first officer called him up to the bridge.
 Seriously, what could be so urgent out here?
 They were floating through complete and absolute nothingness.

 The first officer, Henry was his name, was in a state.
 For that matter the entire bridge was in a state.
 Alarms, red lights, everything going off at once.
 Ivan drifted over to the window Henry was frantically pointing to, no point looking at instruments at this stage.

 Ivan became very awake.

-What he and the three other crew on the bridge were looking at was not quite clear to them.
+What he, and the three other crew on the bridge, were looking at was not quite clear to them.
 It was round, spherical maybe?
-A giant marble was what came to Ivan’s mind….
-Einstein-Rosen bridges, wormholes, existed, but were long ago discounted as not being stable enough to be seen; in fact a new paper just released on the topic was on Ivan’s reading list - being a ship's captain, this sort of stuff interested him.
+A giant blowhole was what came to Ivan’s mind….
+ER bridges, wormholes, existed, but were long ago discounted as not being stable enough to be seen; in fact a new paper just released on the topic was on Ivan’s reading list - being a ship's captain, this sort of stuff interested him.
 After what seemed like an eternity of gawking passed, what became very clear was that the Nagano was drifting right towards the ‘thing’… that explained all the alarms going off at once.